folde01/linux-dojo/pipelines_and_regexes/slides_draft.md

 -> # Example 2: <-

-We need to test an endpoint of our new REST API, and we want to ensure that the requests using the GET method return meaningful results.
+We need to test an endpoint of [a new REST API](https://jsonplaceholder.typicode.com/) that we are evaluating, and we want to ensure that the requests using the GET method return meaningful results.

 We need to check that the following endpoint: